ApiLogicServer/Docs/docs/Architecture-Internals.md

     * Note: this took days to discover.
 Special thanks to Max Tardideau at [Gallium Data](https://www.galliumdata.com){:target="_blank" rel="noopener"}.

-    * Issue: inconsistent odbc versions (this is odbc17; the arm and local-install versions use odbc18).
-The arm procedure builds an image, but fails at runtime with *certificate verify failed:self signed certificate*.

 * **ARM:** installed [like this](lhttps://github.com/ApiLogicServer/ApiLogicServer-src/blob/main/docker/arm-slim.Dockerfile){:target="_blank" rel="noopener"}